 An overview of relative risk is shown in a earthquake risk map developed by the U.S. Geological Survey.
 The USGA is currently revising the map based on data collected in the 2016 earthquake.
 A USGA spokesman said that, based on information gathered after 2016, the extreme danger zone will be extended south on the coast to include the Santa Elena peninsula.

 One of the six most powerful quakes in history struck the northern coast of Ecuador in 1906, killing 2,000 near Esmeraldas and sending a tsunami across the Pacific Ocean that killed hundreds more in Hawaii and Japan.
-The quake measured 8.9 on the Richter scale, equaling the powerful 2014 quake in Chile.
+The quake was estimated to have had a magnitude of 8.8 or 8.9 on the Richter scale, equaling the powerful 2014 quake in Chile.

 Article continues below graphic.

-The town of Pedernales, the epicenter of the 2016 earthquake, suffered a 7.8 quake in 1942 but, because of the quake’s depth and lack of population in the area at the time, no deaths were reported
+The town of Pedernales, the epicenter of the 2016 earthquake, suffered a 7.8 quake in 1942 but, because of the quake’s depth and lack of population in the area at the time, no deaths and little damage were reported

 Several other strong earthquakes have occurred near the Ecuador-Colombian border during the last century.
 A powerful 8.2 earthquake 20 miles north of the border generated a tsunami in 1979 killed an estimated 400 people, mostly in Colombia.